Crab Enchiladas

 - 5-6 green onions, minced

-- 6 oz about 2 cups shredded Jack cheese or Mexican cheese blend
+- 2 cups shredded Jack cheese or Mexican cheese blend

 - 6 6-inch corn tortillas, steamed or fried in oil